Analyticity and hp discontinuous Galerkin approximation of nonlinear Schr\"odinger eigenproblems: Abstract a priori error bounds

-if $d=3$.
+if $d=3$, with hidden constant independent of $e$ and of $\ell$.
 The continuity estimate \eqref{eq:estimates-lemma1b} can be obtained through multiple applications of H\"older's inequality: we consider the terms in the bilinear form separately.
-First, on the broken space $H^1(\mathcal{T}):=\lbrace v: v_{|_K} \in H^1(K),\,\forall K\in \mathcal{T}\rbrace$ we exploit the fact that, as shown in \cite{Lasis2003},
+First, we exploit the fact that, as shown in Theorem 2.1 and Remark 2.3 of Ref. \refcite{Lasis2003}, for all $v \in H^1(\mathcal{T}^\ell):=\lbrace v: v_{|_K} \in H^1(K),\,\forall K\in \mathcal{T}^\ell\rbrace$, there exists $C>0$ depending only on the domain $\Omega$ such that